yingshaoxo/yppm/yppm/resources/question_and_answer_community/README.md

 If a user want to create/edit/check a question/answer/comment, they will do it at detail page.

 **I have to make sure there have one public account for everyone to add stuff.
-So they don't have to register/login to add question and comment**
+So they don't have to register/login to add question and comment** (In the end, I simply cut off the whole user system)

 **In the end, it should look like 知*乎+T*tter(no char limitation)**